 It's not easy to run a brainstorming session.
 Proper prep is essential, otherwise, it can become a big 'ol waste of time.
 Imagine a big rowdy group talking all at once and discussing ideas that have nothing to do with the topic.
 Not exactly a productive afternoon.

-Now imagine having that kind of chaos with a distributed group: people on site, remote, and across multiple locations.
+Now imagine having that kind of chaos with a distributed group: people on-site, remote, and across multiple locations.
 How do you run a proper brainstorm as a virtual meeting?

 It's even more of a challenge, but it can be done!
 And when it's done well, the results are always worthwhile.

 Have you ever experienced a virtual meeting where you could never figure out the right moment to talk?
 You either kept accidentally all speaking at once, or you waited and thus experienced an excruciatingly long and awkward silence.
 It's not done intentionally – if you don't have video (or good video) it's simply because participants can't see each other's facial expressions.
-Facial expressions and body language make up 55% of communication.

 And thus without good video, you're only getting half the context.
 Make sure your video conferencing setup has dynamic video and audio.
 That way, the meeting is remote-inclusive and remote callers can easily follow along.
 It's the most important step to a successful brainstorming session.